diazid/Movies-Database/README.md

 I used sqlalchemy to build from python the sql database from pandas dataframes, the resulting database looks as the following ERD.

 ![png](erd_movies.png)

+## Hypothesis Testing

+The stakeholder wanted me to answer the following questions:

+1. Does the MPAA rating of a movie (G/PG/PG-13/T) affect how much revenue the movie generates?
+2. Do movies that are over 1.5 hours long earn more revenue than movies that are 1.5 hours long (or less)?
+3. Do movies with more rating (votes) earn more than low rating ones.?

+To address those problems, I defined diferent hypothesis and performed the propoer testing according to the type of problem to solve, for further details refers to the Notebook #5.

+### Outcome from the Hypothesis testing.

+The three tests concluded in statistical significance between the variables, but I can go further by complementing with some interpretations from the procedure, then I can complement the answers:

+* The first test found that MPAA rating significantly impacts the revenue of a movie.
+* The second test showed that movies over 1.5 hours generate more revenue than shorter ones.
+* The third test revealed that higher rated movies earn more revenue than lower rated ones.

+Overall, the results suggest that movie attributes play a significant role in determining revenue.